senarvi/theanolm/README.md

 Python library Theano.
 Supports long short-term memory and gated recurrent units.
 Includes Stochastic Gradient Descent and Adam optimizers.

+To run the program, you need to first install Theano.
+The Python package theanolm has to be found from a directory on your $PYTHONPATH, and the scripts from bin directory have to be found from a directory on your $PATH.
+You can try running the program by checking out the repository into $HOME/git/theanolm and setting the environment variables as below:

+    export PYTHONPATH="$PYTHONPATH:$HOME/git/theanolm"
+    export PATH="$PATH:$HOME/git/theanolm/bin"

 Theano can automatically utilize GPUs in the numeric computations.
 This is enabled by setting the THEANO_FLAGS environment variable: